 G has been involved in social movement organising and education since the late 1980’s.
 He is a highly regarded trainer and has designed several training programmes covering areas such as sustainable activism, effective soci-political organising, ecology and systems thinking, wilderness immersion and nature connection work.
 He has also developed training for trainers work.
 He is known for highly innovative work blending pedagogical methodologies, which has inspired numerous training initiatives across Europe.
 He’s what you might call the Ulex Programme Director.

-Lin is passionate about supporting trainers and activists to become more strategic and resilient in their educational work, and has worked in capacity building roles at a local, regional and international level for nearly a decade, devising and implementing programmes which help strengthen networks between individuals and organisations working for positive social change.
-As the Project Coordinator of the Ulex project her primary focus is centred around building connections between activists, organisers and campaigners across Europe, working with them to design and deliver transformative learning experiences which enable resilience for the long haul.
+Lin is passionate about supporting trainers and activists to become more strategic and resilient in their educational work.
+She has worked in capacity building roles at a local, regional and international level for nearly a decade, developing programmes to strengthen networks between individuals and organisations working for positive social change.
+Her work for the Ulex Project is centred around European partnership development, where she’s particularly keen to work with people and organisations shaking up structures and systems of oppression.

 1. A thorny-evergreen flowering shrub, with a high capacity for regeneration and resilience.
 Its seedpods open in contact with fire and it reshoots from charred stumps.
 A successionary plant that grows well under challenging conditions.
 It improves soil fertility through nitrogen fixing, preparing the way for renewed biodiversity.